Cone command

 The basic command structure for this effect is:

-/pal cone <particle> <originPos> <yaw> <pitch> <count> <particlesPerIteration> <strands> <lengthGrow> <radiusGrow> <angularVelocity> <startingRotation> <solid> <randomStart> <inverted> <duration>
+/pal cone <particle> <originPos> <yaw> <pitch> <count> <particlesPerIteration> <strands> <lengthGrow> <radiusGrow> <angularVelocity> <startingRotation> <solid> <randomStart> <inverted> <duration>or

 /pal animatedcircle <particle> <originPos> <count> <particlesPerIteration> <strands> <lengthGrow> <radiusGrow> <angularVelocity> <startingRotation> <solid> <randomStart> <inverted> <duration>